Hello readers! In this post, we’ll discuss the What is Wankel Engine? Its Working, Types, Advantages, and Comparison of Rotary and Piston Engine.

 Advantages of Wankel Rotary Engine Over Reciprocating Engine

-- Wankel rotary engine is smaller in size, lighter in weight and more compact as compared to the reciprocating engines.
+- Wankel rotary engine is smaller in size, lighter in weight, and more compact than reciprocating engines.

-- It is cheaper and simpler in construction for mass production due to the absence of many working parts like connecting rod, crankshaft, valve mechanism, etc.
+- It is cheaper and simpler in construction for mass production due to the absence of many working parts like connecting rods, crankshafts, valve mechanisms, etc.

 - Its balancing is easier because it does not contain any reciprocating parts.
-Road test have proved that this engine is practically free of vibrations.
+Road tests have proved that this engine is practically free of vibrations.

 - Wankel engine volumetric efficiency is very high, often exceeding 100%.

-- Its power output per kg of engine is considerably higher.
+- Its power output per kg of the engine is considerably higher.

-- The Wankel engine requires a less running cost than the reciprocating engine.
+- The Wankel engine requires a lower running cost than the reciprocating engine.

 - It does not require overdrive because its speed is very high.